Integrate Active Directory using Directory Utility on Mac

 The Active Directory connector generates all attributes required for macOS authentication from Active Directory user accounts.
 It also supports Active Directory authentication policies, including password changes, expirations, forced changes and security options.
 Because the connector supports these features, you don’t need to make schema changes to the Active Directory domain to get basic user account information.

-Note: macOS Sierra and later can’t join an Active Directory domain without a domain functional level of at least Windows Server 2008, unless you explicitly enable “weak crypto”.
+Note: Computers with macOS 10.12 or later can’t join an Active Directory domain without a domain functional level of at least Windows Server 2008, unless you explicitly enable “weak crypto”.
 Even if the domain functional levels of all domains are 2008 or later, the administrator may need to explicitly specify each domain trust to use Kerberos AES encryption.
-See the Apple Support article Prepare for macOS Sierra 10.12 with Active Directory.

 When macOS is fully integrated with Active Directory, users: